King-Frederick-Akyea/digicoast/README.md

 ## Testing
 Run the test suite:

+python manage.py test drone

-python manage.py test
+For detailed test output, run: python manage.py test drone --verbosity=2

+### Manual Testing:
-Test with Postman or Thunder Client by hitting the endpoints with sample data.
+You can also test with Postman or Thunder Client by hitting the endpoints with the sample data provided in the API Endpoints section above.

 ## Project Structure
 digicoast/